toybreaker/binocle/README.md

 ## Warning:

 Despite this repo being public, it doesn't mean that all these assets are open-source and/or copyright free, or even that you may use any of them.
-Please, ask for permission first by contacting us: info@junglestar.org
+Please, ask for permission first, by contacting us: info@junglestar.org
 All photos © Binocle.
 All rights reserved.
 Thanks, Junglestar team

 ## Features:

 - [X] standalone web-app (after "add to home screen" on android).
-- [X] csv driven menu.
+- [X] CSV driven menu.
 - [X] plain javascript.
 - [X] address use [microformat](https://schema.org/Organization).
 [See test](https://search.google.com/structured-data/testing-tool#url=http%3A%2F%2Fbinocle.it%2F)
 - [X] work intros use markdown inside {{content}}.